Category: M

 • 2019, Mary began working with the Theo and Brenna Band.
 Johnny began touring with the Jimmy Fortune Band.

-• 2020, Johnny recorded a solo project and began performing as Johnny Meyer and Friends.
+• 2020, Johnny recorded a solo project and began performing as Johnny Meyer and Friends, appearing regularly at the Station Inn during the pandemic (live streamed).

 • 2022, Mary joined Sister Sadie, playing mandolin.